-How to Improve Patient Engagement with the Revenue Cycle
+How to Improve Patient Engagement with the Healthcare Revenue Cycle

 It’s time to say goodbye to fee-for-service models of patient care!
 The healthcare world is taking a giant leap towards value-based care, and with it, the way medical practices are paid for their work.
 The days of quantity over quality are coming to an end.
 No longer will practices be reimbursed by how many patients they encounter, despite health outcomes or costs associated.
 Now, providers must shift focus to engaging patients in their care.

 Patient engagement is a term often used to describe a strategy for promoting positive patient behavior through a more active means of managing one’s health.
 Similarly, the term, “triple aim,” describes patients taking a more active role in their healthcare in partnership with a provider for improving outcomes, providing better patient care, and lowering costs.

 Imagine a future in which consumers are empowered with more options for managing their healthcare costs.